cassandrale179/STAT/README.md

 2. Chi-Square Test for categorical (independence test) data
 3. Chi-Square Test for Poisson distribution
 4. Chi-Square Test for normal distribution
+5. Nonparametric Test for One Sample Run Test